LucasGabrielCardoso/Curso_de_Microcontroladores_PIC/Interrupcao_Externa_PIC16F648A/README.md

 Author: Lucas Gabriel <br/>
 Date: 07/09/2022 <br/>
-"This project is based in **Curso de Microcontroladores PIC** from WRkits"
+"This project is based on **Curso de Microcontroladores PIC** from WRkits"